OGGM/oggm/docs/installing-oggm.rst

 .. note::

    The installation with pip requires a few more steps than with conda.
-   Unless you have a good reason to be here,
-   `Install with conda (all platforms)`_ is probably what you want do do.
+   Unless you have a good reason to be here (and there are some good reasons), `Install with conda (all platforms)`_ is probably what you want do do.

-The instructions below are for Debian / Ubuntu / Mint systems only!
+The instructions below have been tested on Debian / Ubuntu / Mint systems only!

 Linux packages
 ~~~~~~~~~~~~~~